basecamp/kamal-site/docs/commands/proxy.md

       [--docker-options=option=value option2=value2]  # Docker options to pass to the proxy container
 ```

-When set the config will be stored on the server the proxy runs on.
+When set, the config will be stored on the server the proxy runs on.

-If you are running more than one application on a single server, there is only one proxy and the boot config is shared, so you'll need to manage the it centrally.
+If you are running more than one application on a single server, there is only one proxy, and the boot config is shared, so you'll need to manage it centrally.

-The configuration will be loaded at boot time, when calling `kamal proxy boot` or `kamal proxy reboot`.
+The configuration will be loaded at boot time when calling `kamal proxy boot` or `kamal proxy reboot`.